Canon 30D vs Fujifilm X-E2S

 Studio photographers will appreciate that the Canon 30D (unlike the X-E2S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 30D and the X-E2S have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the X-E2S have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the X-E2S was followed by the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 30D and X-E2S can be found, respectively, in the Canon 30D Manual (free pdf) or the online Fujifilm X-E2S Manual.

 So how do things add up?
 Is the Canon 30D better than the Fujifilm X-E2S or vice versa?
 The listing below highlights the relative strengths of the two models.